Cluster Linking on Confluent Cloud

 The cluster type is shown on the summary card for “Cluster type”.

-From within Cluster settings for a dedicated cluster, click the Networking tab to view the endpoint type.
+From the left menu under Cluster overview for a dedicated cluster, click the Networking menu item to view the endpoint type.

 Only Dedicated clusters have the Networking tab; Basic and Standard